asplake/agendashift-open/framework/patterns/idoo.md

 ## Specific instances of the pattern

-Our transformation strategy workshops [Core], [Applied], and [Deep Dive] use the IdOO pattern twice:
+Our transformation strategy workshops [Core], [Applied], and [Deep Dive] use the IdOO pattern at least twice:

   * In [Discovery], reflecting on our provided [True North] statement, in a business context established by preceding exercises ([Celebration-5W] in particular), and the resulting outcomes organised in a [Plan on a Page]
   * In [Exploration], reflecting on prompts prioritised from our 42-prompt [assessment][assessments], context already established in Discovery, and outcomes then organised through [Mapping]